 About Dr Johnson:

-Dr. Sue Johnson is an author, clinical psychologist, researcher, professor, popular presenter and speaker and one of the leading innovators in the field of couple therapy.
-Individuals, couples and practicing therapists all turn to Sue for her insight and guidance.
+Dr Sue Johnson is an author, clinical psychologist, researcher, professor, popular presenter and speaker and one of the leading innovators in the field of couple therapy.
+Individuals, couples and practising therapists all turn to Sue for her insight and guidance.

 She is the primary developer of Emotionally Focused Couples Therapy (EFT) which has demonstrated its effectiveness in over 25 years of peer-reviewed clinical research.